Call today for a free confidential consultation at 202-262-8959

 Whistleblower retaliation laws provide a wide range of remedies, including damages for lost pay, emotional distress, and harm to reputation and career prospects.
 In addition, some whistleblower retaliation laws authorize the award of punitive damages.

-Jurors often quickly grasp the serious consequences of the retaliation that whistleblowers endure, and appreciate the important public interest in ensuring that whistleblowers can disclose wrongdoing without fear of reprisal.
+Jurors often quickly grasp the serious consequences of the retaliation that whistleblowers endure, and recognize the important public interest in ensuring that whistleblowers can disclose wrongdoing.
 The courageous whistleblowers that we represent put a lot on the line to disclose financial fraud, threats to public health or safety, and other wrongdoing.
 They deserve compensation when they are retaliated against for doing the right thing.

 The table below identifies some of the larger verdicts or public settlements in whistleblower cases in recent years.
 These cases were handled by a variety of law firms.